DennyMandaka/PwC-Switzerland-Call-Center-Analysis/README.md

 ## Insights and Conclusion
 - This project deepened my understanding of identifying and analyzing Key Performance Indicators (KPIs) in a practical business context.
 By working with data related to agent performance, call outcomes, and customer satisfaction, I learned how these metrics contribute to strategic decision-making in the telecom industry.
 - Handling real-world datasets emphasized the importance of thorough data cleaning and validation.
 Resolving formatting issues, dealing with missing data, and ensuring consistency enhanced my attention to detail and problem-solving skills.
 - o	Developing the Power BI dashboard honed my skills in creating interactive and user-friendly visualizations.
-It also highlighted the importance of tailoring insights for stakeholders, ensuring that the output is actionable and accessible,
+It also highlighted the importance of tailoring insights for stakeholders, ensuring that the output is actionable and accessible.